shmuhammad2004/buk_nlp/content/authors/Abdulmumin/_index.md

 ---
 # Display name
-title: Abdulmumini
+title: Idris Abdulmumin

 # Username (this should match the folder name)
 authors:
-- Abdulmumini Muhammad
+- Abdulmumin

 # Is this the primary user of the site?
 superuser: false